bboylen/battleship/README.md

 - Responsive design that works on both desktop and phone
 - Built using Test Driven Development with [Jest](https://jestjs.io/)
 - Allows user to place ships horizontally or vertically
-- Use CSS variables to modulize stylesheets
+- Use CSS variables to modularize stylesheets
 - Grid changes color to allow player to know if ship placement is valid

 ## Display Images